-You can use your AVC plan to buy a lifelong, regular income (also known as an annuity) that is guaranteed to be paid for as long as you live.
+You can use your AVC plan to buy a lifelong, regular income, also known as an annuity.
+This annuity is guaranteed to be paid for as long as you live.
 Annuities offer different features that may be of interest to you, such as improved terms if you are in poor health and annual increases to keep up with the cost of living.

-When you buy an annuity, you can usually take some of your AVC plan as a tax-free lump sum at the same time and use some or all of the balance to buy an annuity.
+When you buy an annuity, you can usually take some of your AVC plan as a tax-free lump sum at the same time.
 An annuity is paid completely separately from your LGPS benefits.

 The amount of annuity depends on several factors, such as interest rates and your age.
-As a rule of thumb, the older you are when you take out an annuity, the higher the income you'll get.
+As a rule of thumb, the older you are when you take out an annuity, the higher the income you will get.

 You also have some choice over the type of annuity.
-For example, whether you want a level annuity that provides a higher income to start with, but the payments will stay the same for life, or an escalating annuity that will start at a lower rate but will increase over time to keep up with the cost of living.
-You can also choose whether you want to provide for dependants' benefits in the event of your death.
+For example, whether you want:

+- a level annuity that provides a higher income to start with, but the payments stay the same for life - an escalating annuity that will start at a lower rate but will increase over time to keep up with the cost of living - to provide for dependants' benefits in the event of your death.

 You don't have to buy an annuity from your AVC provider.
-It's really important that you shop around to get the best 'annuity rate' based on your personal circumstances and the annuity features you're looking for.
+It is really important that you shop around to get the best 'annuity rate' based on your personal circumstances and the annuity features you're looking for.

 You would normally buy an annuity at the same time as you take your main LGPS benefits.
 However, if you left the LGPS before 1 April 2014, you can leave your AVC plan invested and use it later.